 3.2.3 Analysis of the Importance of NOC Projects

 NOCs usually have many projects running at the same time.
 It is useful for an NOC to sometimes reflect on the importance of each project.
-Here, we introduce the BCG (Boston Consulting Group) portfolio matrix, which is a common tool in strategic planning for FPOs (for-profit organisations).
-It is typically used for the identification of business units, in order to estimate the current and expected profitability.
+Here, we introduce the BCG (Boston Consulting Group) portfolio matrix.